-- Completion of a minimum of 120 semester hours.
-1. - 2.
+- 1. Completion of a minimum of 120 semester hours. - 2.
 At least 30 semester hours in residence. - 3.
-A cumulative GPA of 2.0 on a 4.0 scale with the following program additions/ exceptions: - Christian School Education: 3.0 cumulative GPA for all EDU courses. - Counseling (CC/CCM): 3.0 cumulative GPA for all courses specific to the major. - Completion of the required hours in the following areas: 4.
-45 semester hours - a.
-General Education - b.
-Electives e.

-c.
-Bible and Theology
+A cumulative GPA of 2.0 on a 4.0 scale with the following program additions/ exceptions: - Christian School Education: 3.0 cumulative GPA for all EDU courses. - Counseling (CC/CCM): 3.0 cumulative GPA for all courses specific to the major. - 4.
+Completion of the required hours in the following areas: - a.
+General Education 45 semester hours - b.
+Electives - c.
+Bible and Theology - d.
+Foundational e.
 Major Courses